amsaren/course_materials/Biocontainers_2021/Tutorials/singularity_tutorial_2.md

 6. You can take a look at the cutadapt wrapper script to see how it's done.

-    First find out the path to teh script:
+    First find out the path to the script:
     ```bash
     which cutadapt
      ```